 - Engage in marketing and media tactics to facilitate illness awareness leading to early recognition and diagnosis.

 - Send Patient Educators to 19 U.S. dental schools to provide an emotional appeal to dental students, aiding in retention of oral PV/MMP curriculum.

 - Provide 15 continuing education courses to dental professionals across the U.S. to update professionals on oral PV/MMP and encourage professionals to “put this on their radar.”

-- Develop an oral PV/MMP Awareness Ambassador’s program in which IPPF community members provide outreach to dental professionals, build rapport with local media outlets and plan and/or participate in community outreach and awareness activities to educate the dental community and bring general awareness to oral PV/MMP.
+- Develop an oral PV/MMP Awareness Ambassador’s Program in which IPPF community members provide outreach to dental professionals, build rapport with local media outlets and plan and/or participate in community outreach and awareness activities to educate the dental community and bring awareness to oral PV/MMP.

 Stay tuned for an Awareness Campaign website coming soon!